Controllable Text Generation via Probability Density Estimation in the Latent Space: Experimtents

 \subsection{Multi-Attribute Control}

 Automatic evaluation results on multi-attribute control are demonstrated in Table \ref{tab:2}.
 We group methods in the same way as single-attribute control, and we add an extra average score for all control combinations.
 Besides, we demonstrate their standard deviations, which denote the stability of models among different attribute combinations.

-Compared to single-attribute control, multi-attribute control is more challenging since all models suffer a drop in overall performance.
+Multi-attribute control is more challenging compared to single-attribute control as all models suffer a drop in overall performance.
 There are at least 6.3\% and 5.1\% drops in the attribute relevance for Sentiment and Topic.
 There is little drop in detoxification because this attribute is generally compatible with others.
-On one hand, biasing models such as GeDi suffer from a drop not only in control strength, but also in the fluency of the generated text, as multiple biasing signals may conflict.
-On the other hand, latent optimizing approaches undergo an extra loss in diversity, even including our model, since we have to shrink the variance of the sampling to cut down the decline of the control effect.
-As observed in Discrete \cite{gu2022distributional}, this gap between single-attribute control and multi-attribute control is reasonable because different attributes usually combine at sparse edges of their distributions, which is in line with our intuition.
+On one hand, biasing models such as GeDi suffer from a drop not only in control strength but also in the fluency of the generated text, as multiple biasing signals may conflict.
+On the other hand, optimization approaches undergo an extra loss in diversity, even including our model, since we have to shrink the variance of the sampling to cut down the decline of the control effect.
+As observed in Discrete \cite{gu2022distributional}, this gap between single-attribute control and multi-attribute control is reasonable because different attributes usually combine at sparse edges of their distributions.
 It can also be observed in our mapped prior space that the probability density of the attribute combination region is relatively small.

-Compared with Discrete, whose estimated latent space we are following, our model improves at the sentiment, topic, and detoxification by $1.5\%$, $3.1\%$, and $4.0\%$.
-Besides, we can achieve better stability according to lower standard deviation, $8.7$, on average.
-It is worth noting that we outperform the Discrete in diversity for multi-attribute control because they can only obtain a small number of points in intersection regions, while we can sample from this continuous region.
+Compared with Discrete, in addition to control strength, our model possesses better stability according to lower standard deviations.
+Besides, we outperform the Discrete in diversity because they can only obtain a small number of points in intersection regions, while we can sample from a continuous area.